Top Oral And Maxillofacial Pathologists in North Carolina

 - Oral Medicine Specialists in North CarolinaNon-surgical management of oral disease.

-- Dentist (Other)s in North CarolinaDentists with general or unspecified focus.
+- Dentists in North CarolinaDentists with general or unspecified focus.

-Oral & Maxillofacial Pathologists in North Carolina: questions
+Oral And Maxillofacial Pathologists in North Carolina: questions

-How are these oral & maxillofacial pathologists in North Carolina ranked?
+How are these oral and maxillofacial pathologists in North Carolina ranked?

 North Carolina's Medicaid program is NC Medicaid.
 Specialist participation varies.
-We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the NC Medicaid provider directory (https://medicaid.ncdhhs.gov/).How do I check a oral & maxillofacial pathologist's license in North Carolina?
+We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the NC Medicaid provider directory (https://medicaid.ncdhhs.gov/).How do I check an oral and maxillofacial pathologist's license in North Carolina?

 Use the North Carolina State Board of Dental Examiners license-lookup at https://www.ncdentalboard.org/.
-Confirm the license is active and check for any disciplinary actions.When should I see a oral & maxillofacial pathologist instead of a general dentist?
+Confirm the license is active and check for any disciplinary actions.When should I see an oral and maxillofacial pathologist instead of a general dentist?

 You don't — patients don't see pathologists directly; Your dentist or oral surgeon may send a biopsy to one if they find a suspicious lesion.